In This Article

 Reverse balayage is a low-maintenance, low-committal way for blondes to add some subtle darkness and depth to their hair.
 It's perfect for someone looking for a darker, more lived-in look—without wanting to commit to a full-blown, allover transformation.

-Basically, it's an easy, practical, and chic way to usher in the earlier nights, lower temps, and darker moods this fall.
+Basically, it's an easy, practical, and chic way to usher in the earlier nights, lower temps, and darker moods.